int-brain-lab/paper-behavior/README.md

 All the scripts start with the name of the figure they produce.
 The figure panels will appear in the `exported_figs` subfolder.

 ### Load figures without DataJoint
+Download and decompress the zip file containing all the data: https://ibl.flatironinstitute.org/public/behavior_paper_data.zip
 To load the figures from data saved in local CSV files, edit line 21 of `paper_behavior_functions.py` so that `QUERY = False`.